MY ESWRA LOGIN

 Convenors

-Dr Paula McFadden, Senior Lecturer in Social Work, Ulster University Northern Ireland
+Prof. Paula McFadden, Senior Lecturer in Social Work, Ulster University Northern Ireland

-Dr Pia Tham, Professor of Social Work, Uppsala University, Sweden
+Prof. Pia Tham, Professor of Social Work, Uppsala University, Sweden

 Dr. Maija Mänttäri-van der Kuip, Senior lecturer, University of Jyväskylä, Finland